arniebradfo/style-quick-actions-figma-plugin/README.md

 ## TODO:
+- apply fill and text style to subset of highlighted text
-- hide and don't publish names that start with underscore
+- hide and don't publish names that start with _underscore
 - put library stats first? sometimes the Library names are very long...
   - or truncate name by char count?
 - stroke icon should have a white dot in the center